-Wondered about the profit potential of day trading futures?
-The scenario outlined below shows what a risk controlled strategy could make.
-Trading profits vary based on market conditions.
-During volatile times, when price moves are bigger, there's greater potential.
-When price moves are smaller there's typically less potential each day.
-Performance also varies based on the individual, and is affected by the risk/reward of each trade, win rate, and how many trades are taken.
+Remember the following caveats: Trading profits vary based on market conditions.
+During volatile times, when price moves are bigger, there's greater potential for profiting.
+When price moves are smaller, there's typically less potential each day.
+Performance also varies based on the individual and is affected by, among other considerations, the risk-reward ratio of each trade, a trader's win rate, slippage, and the number of trades taken.

-Every successful futures day trader manages their risk.
-Risk management is a crucial element of profitability.
+Every successful futures day trader manages their risk, and risk management is a crucial element of profitability.

-Keep risk on each trade to one percent or less of the account value.
-If you have a $30,000 account don't lose more than $300 on a single trade.
-Losses occur, and even a good day trading strategy may experience strings of losses.
+Traders should keep the risk on each trade to 1% or less of the account value.
+If a trader has a $30,000 account, they shouldn't allow themselves to lose more than $300 on a single trade.
+Losses occur, and even a good day-trading strategy may experience strings of losses.

-While a strategy has potentially many components and can be analyzed for profitability in various ways, it's often ranked based on its win-rate and reward/risk ratio.
+While a strategy can be analyzed for successfulness in various ways, it's often determined based on its win rate and risk-reward ratio.

-Win-rate is how many trades are won as a percentage of all trades taken.
-If you win 55 out of 100 trades the win rate is 55 percent.
-While it isn't required, having a win-rate above 50 percent is ideal for most day traders.
-Winning 55 to 60 percent of trades is an achievable objective to aim for.
+The win rate, which is also known as the win-loss ratio, is the percentage of all trades that are profitable.
+If you make money on, or win, 55 of 100 trades, the win rate is 55%.
+While it isn't required to be profitable, having a win rate above 50% is ideal for most day traders.
+And winning 55% to 60% of trades is an achievable objective to aim for.

-A higher win-rate means more flexibility with your reward/risk, and a high reward/risk means your win-rate can be lower and you can still be profitable.
+A higher win rate means more flexibility with your risk-reward ratio, and a higher risk-reward ratio means your win rate can be lower while still making a profit.

-Now, let's see how much a futures day trader can make in a month, taking into account commission costs.
+Now, let's see how much that day trader can make in a month, taking into account commission costs.

 - 55 trades were profitable: 55 x $100 = $5,500